tidyverse/tidyverse.org/content/blog/censored-0-1-0/index.md

 </div>

 More examples of available models, engines, and prediction types can be found in the article [Fitting and Predicting with censored](https://censored.tidymodels.org/articles/examples.html).

+## What's next?

+Our aim is to broadly integrate survival analysis in the tidymodels framework.
+Next, we'll be working on adding appropriate metrics to the yardstick package and enabling model tuning via the tune package.

 ## Acknowledgements